Gallup Poll: Donald Trump Approval Rating Drops To Lowest Point In Months

 Floyd died in the custody of Minneapolis Police department, after a white police officer pinned him to the ground and knelt on his neck for nearly nine minutes.

 Trump has been criticized for his response to the protests.
-The tensions culminated after he threatened to deploy military troops to crack down on the protests.
+The tensions culminated after he threatened to deploy military troops to crack down on the demonstrators.
 The commander-in-chief was also slammed for ordering security forces to disperse the protests in front of the White House so he could pose for photographs.

 The poll also found that Americans are becoming increasingly critical of how Trump has handled the federal government’s response to the coronavirus pandemic.
 Forty-two percent of respondents said that they approve of the way the president has handled the situation, which marked an eight-point drop since April.
 In March, 60 percent approved of Trump’s performance in this regard.